-Winston Peters reveals who he thinks is source of superannuation details leak
+Winston Peters reveals who he thinks is source of superannuation details leak; David Seymour asked to leave House

 Peters claimed Morton heard about the details of his case because she was there when former minister Anne Tolley told Paula Bennett in a ministerial office.

-Act leader David Seymour sought the leave of the House to make a personal explanation immediately after Peters' speech, but leave wasn't granted.
+He said Peters' accusation was categorically untrue.
+He called it a "disgraceful, sleazy, innuendo-fuelled speech."

+Seymour said the motivation was the story about Peters putting his friends on a taxpayer-funded trip to Antarctica.

-National MP Chris Bishop spoke next and said that Peters' speech was essentially his valedictory, and was indicative of the rest of Peters' political career.
+National MP Chris Bishop spoke in the House and said that Peters' speech was essentially his valedictory, and was indicative of the rest of Peters' political career.

 "Fabricating things, alleging things without foundation, and the classic is always this: will Mr Peters repeat those statements outside this chamber ... and mention all the names, my Dad, David Seymour and Rachel Morton?"
 Bishop told the debating chamber.